SAP/ui5-typescript/docs/why.md

    However there exists no validation between an end user's source code and the content of the API Reference.
    In essence the API Reference is meant **only** for human consumption.
-Once the API Reference is available as a "compiler readable" format (d.ts) inaccuracies and mistakes in the API reference will begin surfacing simply because once type checking is enabled these inaccuracies and mistakes would cause distractions to **end users**.
+Once the API Reference is available as a "compiler readable" format (`*.d.ts`), inaccuracies and mistakes in the API reference begin surfacing simply because once type checking is enabled these inaccuracies and mistakes cause distractions to **end users** (app developers).

    For example: If a method argument is marked as mandatory but is in fact optional It would not be possible to use it as optional without receiving a type error.